jundalisay/superb/content/en/research/einstein/relativity/section-08.md

-+++
+---
+title: "The Idea Of Time In Physics"
+heading: "Section 8"
+date: 2022-04-16
-title=  "The Idea Of Time In Physics" heading=  "Section 8" description=  "To keep both the constancy of light and relativity, Einstein applies the changes onto spacetime itself, as an out-of-the-box thinking that uses light as the judge" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-07" linkbtext=  "section-07" linkf=  "/research/einstein/relativity/section-09" linkftext=  "section-09"
+description: "To keep both the constancy of light and relativity, Einstein applies the changes onto spacetime itself, as an out-of-the-box thinking that uses light as the judge"
-+++
+image: "/covers/rel.jpg"
+---

 Lightning has struck the rails on our railway embankment simultaneously at two places `A` and `B` far distant from each other.